mermaid-js/mermaid/docs/mindmap.md

       C
 ```

+)sdlfkjlsd(

 In this way we can use a text outline to generate a hierarchical mindmap.

 ## Different shapes
 Mermaids mindmaps can show node using different shapes.
-When specifying a shape for a node the synax for the is similar to flowchart nodes, with an id followed by the shape definition and with the text within the shape delimiters.
+When specifying a shape for a node the syntax for the is similar to flowchart nodes, with an id followed by the shape definition and with the text within the shape delimiters.
 Where possible we try/will try to keep the same shapes as for flowcharts even though they are not all supported from the start.

 Mindmap can show the following shapes: